GluuFederation/docs-gluu-server-prod/docs/source/api-guide/oxtrust-api.md

 1. `gluufederation/oxauth:4.0.1_05` image.
 1. `gluufederation/oxtrust:4.0.1_05` image.

-## Available API Modes
+## Available API Modes for CN

-The oxTrust API has two modes that administrators can configure according to need.
+The oxTrust API has two modes that administrators can configure according to need for cloud native deployments.

-### Test Mode
+### Test Mode for CN

 !!!
 Note
     Test mode is not recommended for production.
 Choose UMA mode instead.